 The largest bald eagle’s nests are up to 6 meters (20 ft) deep, 2.9 meters (9.5 ft) wide and weigh even 3000 kg (6600 lb).

-Between the 8 and 14 week of life the bald eagle becomes independent, but still remains in close proximity to the home nest.
+Between the 8 and 14 weeks of life, the bald eagle becomes independent, but still remains in close proximity to the home nest.
 The first flight and distancing itself from ‘home’ take place after 8 weeks from growing the feathers.
 It will spend 4 years roaming in search for food, after which it reaches sexual maturity and will be able to procreate.

-The bald eagle can attack even as large a bird as a swan.
-You can see a brief documentation of such a situation from 2009 below.
-Luckily for the swan this encounter ended without any harm.
+The bald eagle can attack even as large a bird like a swan.
+You can see brief documentation of such a situation from 2009 below.
+Luckily for the swan, this encounter ended without any harm.
 The swan descended into the lake and swam away.
 The eagle only stared at it helplessly…

 However such events take place extremely seldom, even the more catching it on pictures deserves recognition for Kelly Munday, though a coincidence was likely a contributing factor in that matter.